dev47apps/droidcam-linux-client/linux/README-DKMS.md

 Build it following the standard procedure described [here][droidcam build procedure].

-:information_source: The pre-requisite is that the previous build succeeded.
+**:information_source: The pre-requisite for what's coming next is that the previous build succeeded.**

 From within the repository, go to the `linux` directory, and then issue a:

-    $ ./install-dkms [width] [height]
+    $ sudo ./install-dkms [width] [height]

 If you want specific webcam resolution, you can directly pass the width and height to the script (as for the standard install script).
 Default is 640 480.

-:information_source: After this, the module is built, loaded (you may check using `lsmod|grep v4l2loopback_dc`), and its config for the webcam resolution is created in the file `/etc/modprobe.d/droidcam.conf` (you may want to edit this file afterwards, or you can re-run the install script multiple times with different parameters which is harmless).
+:information_source: After this, the module is built, loaded (you may check this using `lsmod|grep v4l2loopback_dc`), and its config for the webcam resolution is created in the file `/etc/modprobe.d/droidcam.conf` (you may want to edit this file afterwards, or you can re-run the install script multiple times with different parameters which is harmless).
 [Supported webcam resolutions are listed here][webcam resolutions].

 # Uninstalling `droidcam` after a DKMS install